top of page

 ⚠️ Note: A change of status can only be filed based on the passport and nationality you used to enter the U.S. In other words, you can’t enter the U.S. on a passport from Country A (that isn’t a treaty country) and then try to apply for E-2 status using a different passport from Country B (that is a treaty country).

-Processing usually takes around 6 months, but premium processing is available for $2,500, which gets you a response in 15 calendar days.
+Processing usually takes around 6 months, but premium processing is available for $2,805 which gets you a response in 15 business days.

 If approved, you (and your family) will receive a new I-94 showing E-2 status valid for 2 years.